 Dual Enrollment: Danville Community College may enter a contractual agreement with high schools in the service region and offer college-level courses through the high school.
 In accordance with the Virginia Community College System statewide agreement on dual enrollment, students enrolled in these courses may earn both high school and college credit.
-Dual enrollment is restricted to high school juniors and seniors and home school students studying at the high school junior or senior levels.
+Dual enrollment is restricted to high school juniors and seniors.
 All students admitted under this section must demonstrate readiness for college, meet the applicable college placement requirements and address all college admission criteria.
-Home school students must provide a copy of a home school agreement approved by the school division or a letter from the local home school board or a copy of the letter filed by the parent/legal guardian declaring home school for religious exemption.
 Documentation of parental permission is required for all dual enrollment students.
-Because enrolling freshman and sophomore students is considered exceptional, the college ready status of each prospective freshman and sophomore students will be treated on a case-bycase basis.
+Because enrolling a freshman or sophomore student is considered exceptional, the college ready status of each prospective freshman and sophomore students will be treated on a case-bycase basis.
 Formal approval by the college president is required.

 Concurrent Enrollment: High school juniors and seniors may be admitted to the College and enroll for courses prior to graduating from high school.
 Prior to admission, the College must receive a completed Concurrent Enrollment Form approved by the student, the student's parents and his/her high school principal, and be approved by the Danville Community College Admissions Committee.
 All students admitted under this section must demonstrate readiness for college, meet the applicable college placement requirements and address all other college admission criteria.
-Because enrolling freshman and sophomore students is considered exceptional, the college ready status of each prospective freshman and sophomore student will be treated on a case-by-case basis and formal approval by the College President is required.
+Because enrolling a freshman or sophomore student is considered exceptional, the college ready status of each prospective freshman and sophomore student will be treated on a case-by-case basis and formal approval by the College President is required.
 Students requesting to take courses at the freshman and sophomore level will be restricted to enrolling in a maximum of one credit course per session.

 Homeschooled Student: Homeschooled students studying at the high school junior or senior levels may be admitted to the College and enroll in courses prior to the completion of high school.
 Prior to admission, the College must receive a completed Homeschooled Student Enrollment Form signed by the student, the student's parents, and his/her high school principal/overseer for homeschooler course work, and be approved by the Danville Community College Admissions Committee.
 Homeschooled students must provide a copy of a home school agreement approved by the school district or letter declaring home school for religious exemption.
 All students admitted under this section must demonstrate readiness for college, meet the applicable college placement requirements and address all other college admission criteria.
-Because enrolling freshman and sophomore students is considered exceptional, the college ready status of each prospective freshman and sophomore student will be treated on a case-by-case basis and formal approval by the College President is
+Because enrolling a freshman or sophomore student is considered exceptional, the college ready status of each prospective freshman and sophomore student will be treated on a case-by-case basis and formal approval by the College President is required.

+Contract/Memorandum of Agreement

-Contract/Memorandum of Agreement: Under certain circumstances, Danville Community College may enter into an agreement with business, industrial, and governmental groups to provide educational services.
+Under certain circumstances, Danville Community College may enter into an agreement with business, industrial, and governmental groups to provide educational services.
 Students admitted under this arrangement will receive full benefit of College services; however, they may need to meet additional requirements in order to enroll in a specific program.

+International Students

-International Students: In addition to the College's general admission requirements, all international students must demonstrate proficiency in both written and oral English.
+In addition to the College's general admission requirements, all international students must demonstrate proficiency in both written and oral English.
 Applications, and all required papers, must be received by April 30 for admission to the fall term or by August 30 for admission to the spring term.
 No applications will be taken after the dates indicated for each semester.